doublez13/Bare-Metal-Kubernetes-Setup/NGINX-ingress/README.md

 ```

 ## Pod Security Standard
+NOT CURRENTLY WORKING: THE ADMISSION WEBHOOK WON'T RUN.
+CURRENTLY RUNNING IN BASELINE.

 After verifying the ingress controller works as expected, you can apply the restricted Pod Security Standard to the namespace.
 ```
 kubectl label --dry-run=server --overwrite ns ingress-nginx pod-security.kubernetes.io/enforce=restricted